11

 • Check door switch: Ensure the blower compartment door is fully closed and engaging the door safety switch on the control board bracket.

-• Call for heat test: With power OFF, temporarily jumper R to W at the control board.
-Restore power and see if the furnace begins a heat cycle.
+• Call for heat test: With the power OFF, temporarily jumper R to W at the control board.
+Restore the power and see if the furnace begins a heat cycle.
 If it does, the issue may be with the thermostat or thermostat cable.

-• Clear code: Turn power OFF for 30 seconds, then ON.
+• Clear code: Turn the power OFF for 30 seconds, then ON.
 If code 11 returns but the furnace operates normally, it is only indicating no stored fault.

 If the furnace still does not respond to a heat call and only shows code 11, the control board may not be processing the call and should be professionally tested.